-Prerequisite: ART 19A
+Prerequisite: ART 19A Transferable to CSU

 Studio practice in the basic concepts and techniques of commercial illustration, using typical projects that occur in employment situations.
 Stress on various media, portfolio, and camera ready work.
 (C)

 ART 25 Multimedia Design & Writing 4 units